wp-plugins/users-ultra/readme.txt

 <strong>Auto Sync with WooCommerce</strong><br>
 Syncing with WooCommerce will automatically add WooCommerce customer profile fields to your Users Ultra Plugin.
 A quick way to have a WooCommerce account page integrated with Users Ultra.
 This great feature allows users to manage their Shipping Information through Users Ultra instead of using the default WooCommerce profile page.
 Users Ultra lets you sync the user's shipping and contact information of WooCommerce in just one click.

+<strong>WooCommerce Order Status Module.</strong><br>
+Users Ultra allows your clients to check the status of their orders online through the elegant user's backend.
+This is an easy and professional way to let your customer know about the status of their purchases.
+Your clients will be able to check the last modified data, order total, creation date and order's status.

 <strong>Twitter Login & Authentication with OAuth</strong><br>
 Users Ultra lets your users sign in and sign up by using their <strong>Twitter</strong> accounts with just one click.
 Integrating Twitter Login will increase your sign in/sign up conversion.
 Also, you will be able to share user activities, drive traffic to your site from social network sites, and increase user engagement on your site.